Prasad-Lanka/pollution-apriori-association-rules/README.md

 `Global_Pollution_Analysis.csv`

-The dataset contains environmental and energy-related features such as:
+The dataset includes environmental and energy-related features such as:

 - Air Pollution Index
 - Water Pollution Index